0xfe/lumen/README.md

 # Stream payments all the way from when the account was created
 lumen watch payments kelly --cursor start

+# Stream all transactions from kelly
+lumen watch transactions kelly

+# Stream all ledger updates in Stellar
+lumen watch ledger
 ```

 #### Multisig accounts